makinacorpus/corpus.reactor/doc/spec_v2.rst

 - In the near future, do warm/live migration
 - Make the development environment easily editable
 - Make the staging environment a production battletest server
-- Make the staging environment a production deliverables producer
 - Production can deploy from non complex builds, and the less possible dependant of external services

 This way, we can manage and provision anything we need on those nodes, but we also separates security concerns.